LauraBrogan/Fundamentals-of-Data-Analysis-Tasks-2020/README.md

 * Matplolib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive enviroments across platforms.

+* Seaborn is a library for making statistical graphics in Python.
+It builds on top of matplotlib and integrates closely with pandas data structures.

 ### Downloading My Repositiory from git hub
-Go to Git Hub using the following link Click Here:(https://github.com/LauraBrogan/Fundamentals-of-Data-Analysis-Tasks-2020) Click the download button
+Go to Git Hub using the following link [Click Here:](https://github.com/LauraBrogan/Fundamentals-of-Data-Analysis-Tasks-2020) Click the download button

 ### Whats contained in the repository